|

 Quick Navigation Bar overview :: introduction :: data structures [ toc | forums ] |

-Note: If the document URL does not begin with http://randu.org/tutorials/perl/ then you are viewing a copy.
+Note: If the document URL does not begin with https://randu.org/tutorials/perl/ then you are viewing a copy.
 Please direct your browser to the correct location for the most recent version. |

 #!/usr/bin/perl print "Hello, World!\n";Amazed?
 Don't be.
 Perl is supposed to be this simple, a stark contrast to other languages.
 The first line signifies where the perl interpreter resides on the host system.
 This is usually /usr/bin/perl on Linux systems and /bin/perl under *NIX systems.
 The next statment is a simple print statement.
 That's it.